apriltuesday/eva-opentargets/clinvar-variant-types/README.md

 ![](allele-origin.png)

-All records specify an allele origin.
-It can be either a single value (the majority of them) or multiple ones.
+All Variant records, save for a few, specify an allele origin.
+The values can be divided in the same broad categories as modes of inheritance.